ethereum-optimism/specs/specs/upgrades/ecotone/l1_attributes.md

 - `sequenceNumber` (`uint64`): This equals the L2 block number relative to the start of the epoch, i.e. the L2 block distance to the L2 block height that the L1 attributes last changed, and reset to 0 at the start of a new epoch.
-- System configurables tied to the L1 block, see [System configuration specification](system_config.md):
+- System configurables tied to the L1 block, see [System configuration specification][sys-config]:
   - `batcherHash` (`bytes32`): A versioned commitment to the batch-submitter(s) currently operating.
   - `blobBaseFee` (`uint256`)
   - `baseFeeScalar` (`uint32`): system configurable to scale the `basefee` in the Ecotone l1 cost computation